voxpupuli/puppet-openldap/README.md

 }
 ```

-To force using slapd.conf on OpenLDAP 2.3+:
+To force using slapd.conf on OpenLDAP 2.3+ (not working yet):

 ```puppet
 class { 'openldap::server':